praisetompane/app_who_etl/README.md

         ![bypass frozen modueles](./docs/vscode_debugging_frozen.png)
     - The server will inform you the host and port in the terminal output at the bottom.<br>
     - From here you debug like normal(i.e. add break points, step into code definitions, evaluate code snippets, etc) <br>

+- If you wouuld like to debug the prod image, change `dockerfile: Dockerfile.dev` to `dockerfile: Dockerfile` in [docker-compose.debug](docker-compose.debug.yml).

 ## Database State Management: